lpmi-13/current-projects/README.md

 for this particular app)
 - eventually would be nice to track logins and aggregate progress

-## 8) Parson Problems
-- start with python and javascript
-- need MVP with three different ones just hardcoded to present in a frontend
-- eventually move to grabbing from github repos
-- add ability to filter by "complexity" if possible
-- need to give feedback on whether successfully reordered or not

 ## 4) put up factor10 to a factor of 10 (potentially just make a
 factor10 generator that takes any site and increases everything by